-Over the last 20 years or so, schools have struggled first to define, and then cater appropriately for, pupils sometimes referred to as ‘gifted and talented’.
-Despite national initiatives, the area has remained unclear and controversial.
-As part of our response to the challenge of meeting the needs of all pupils, we have devised a programme to establish a clear and consistent approach to helping more able and highly motivated pupils achieve their full potential.
-We have added the term ‘motivated’, since we believe that, in order for extra provision to have any significant impact, a pupil must wholeheartedly commit, or ‘buy into’, the programme.
+Monkston Primary School has devised a programme to establish a clear and consistent approach to helping more able and highly motivated pupils achieve their full potential.
+We have added the term ‘motivated’ to the well know n'gifted and talented' title, since we believe that, in order for extra provision to have any significant impact, a pupil must wholeheartedly commit, or ‘buy into’, the programme.
 We fully appreciate that the role of teachers is to motivate pupils and that is what we seek to do every day in every lesson for every pupil.
 However, some pupils respond better than others to our attempts and a pupil would need to have developed a strong degree of self-motivation before being considered eligible for the extra provision outlined below.

 What is a ‘more able and motivated’ pupil?